PATH TO DEGREE

-The University of Michigan-Dearborn considered full-time graduate student registration as a minimum of eight credits during the Fall and Winter terms.
+At the University of Michigan-Dearborn, a full-time graduate student is one that registers for a minimum of eight credits during the Fall and Winter terms.

 Students may enroll in a maximum of nine credits each Fall and Winter term.

 Students with a GSI and GSRA appointment must register for a minimum of six credits each Fall and Winter term.
-All students must be register for at least one 3 credits course each term.
+All students must be registered for at least one three (3) credits course each semester.